 - Claustrophobia: Some exams might take up to 90 minutes and few patients can find the inside of the MRI scanner uncomfortably small and may experience claustrophobia.
 If you suffer from this condition, you can opt for the Open MRI machine, which makes this experience much easier.

 MRI cannot be performed on patients with:

 - Implanted pacemakers

 - Intracranial aneurysm clips

 - Implanted drug infusion pumps

 - Certain intrauterine contraceptive devices; or Any other type of iron-based metal implants.

-Just in case, always ask for doctor referral to ensure that an MRI is right fit for your needs.
+Just in case, always ask for doctor's referral to ensure that an MRI is right fit for your needs.

 Get your MRI at affordablescan.com for $250 in cash.